Intralink-Spine, Inc: Reaching To The “Five Corners” Of The Earth For Clinical Trials

 “We’ve restructured for growth and to better position ourselves for a successful CE submission.
 Now with the involvement of Five Corners, 2018 is shaping up to be a great year for Intralink-Spine”, states Hawkins.

-‘We are very excited to be supporting Intralink-Spine in conducting their study to gain CE Mark for the Réjuve™ medical device.
+‘We are very excited to be supporting Intralink-Spine in conducting their study to gain CE Mark for the Réjuve™ (GENTIS) medical device.
 There remains an unmet need for micro-invasive solutions for the treatment of DDD and we look forward to assisting Intralink-Spine in their journey through to successful commercialization”, says Deborah Bell, Managing Director of Five Corners.

 “Twelve-month data from our early safety and feasibility study demonstrated exceptional results with regard to reducing or eliminating low back pain and disability.
 And, these benefits began within days of the initial procedure.
 This was a great start, especially as we begin our larger pivotal clinical studies”, states Dr. Tom Hedman, Ph.D., the inventor and Adjunct Associate Professor in the F. Joseph Halcomb III, M.D.
 Department of Biomedical Engineering at the University of Kentucky.